eritislami/evobot/README.md

 ## 🌟 Quickstart & Support

-We no longer offer hosting for the bot.
-However, if you want to support its development, consider making a donation.
-Your contribution will help maintain and improve the bot, ensuring it remains available for those who self-host.
-While the bot may not be perfect, we continuously work on enhancements and appreciate your understanding and support.
+Thank you for your support in helping us develop and maintain this bot.
+We greatly appreciate your understanding and contributions.

+**⚠️ Important Note:** We no longer offer hosting services.
+Thank you for your understanding and continued support!

+If you would still like to support us, you can make a donation here:
 [Donate 💖](https://donate.stripe.com/6oE2bm9ajcU49A43cg)

-**💸 Donation Options:** You can choose the amount you wish to donate; every contribution is welcome and appreciated.
+You can still choose the amount you wish to donate; every contribution is welcome and appreciated.
 Thank you for your generosity!

 ## 📋 Requirements